Characters of Final Fantasy IV and The After Years: Edge

 Edward Geraldine (エドワード・ジェラルダイン, Edowādo Jerarudain), primarily called by his nickname Edge (エッジ, Ejji), is the royal prince of Eblan, only heir to the throne and a skilled ninja.
 Though often cocky, impulsive and overconfident, he is a righteous young man who is not easily manipulated or led astray.
 Cecil's group first meets Edge in Eblan Cave, after he has been defeated in battle by the Lord of Fire, Rubicante.
 Because Cecil and the rest are after Rubicante as well, Edge joins the party and leads them into the Tower of Babel.
 However, he is made to watch helplessly as his parents, whom Dr. Lugae has abducted and turned into demons, sacrifice themselves rather than be forced to kill him.
 He stays with the party throughout the game.
 Following Zemus' defeat, Edge returns to Eblan.

 By the time of The After Years, Edge has proven to be a kind-hearted and popular king, making efforts to aid in the reconstruction of Eblan and Mist and to defend the Blue Planet from the invasion of the True Moon.

-He is voiced by Hiroya Ishimaru in Japanese and Taliesin Jaffe in English.